• Wed, 2. April 2025

 News about Johann Hieronymus Kapsberger

-Guest Accademia degli Stravaganti: Anne Marie Dragosits (harpsichord),
+Guest performers at the Accademia degli Stravaganti: Anne Marie Dragosits (harpsichord),

 Ulrike Hofbauer (soprano), Niels Pfeffer (theorbo)

-The internationally successful Tyrolean musician Anne Marie Dragosits, winner of the Jakob Stainer Prize of the Province of Tyrol 2022, has spent the last few years intensively researching the life and work of a grand master of the early Baroque, Johann Hieronymus (or Giovanni Girolamo) Kapsberger.
-In her book Giovanni Girolamo Kapsperger - Ein ziemlich extravaganter Mann (Lucca 2020), which is as comprehensive as it is rich in content, she has published groundbreaking new findings on his biography and also reassessed the previous view of the work of the great lute virtuoso and composer.
-This exciting scientific journey of discovery is not over yet: She is still trawling through the archives and continues to find new documents.
-In the first part of the evening, she will talk about her research work and introduce us to Kapsberger's personality.
-In the second part, a concert lasting around an hour, she will take us on a journey into the musical world of the cosmopolitan master, who was born in Venice, went to school in Augsburg and established himself in Rome, with soprano Ulrike Hofbauer and lutenist Niels Pfeffer.
+The internationally acclaimed Tyrolean musician Anne Marie Dragosits, recipient of the 2022 Jakob Stainer Prize from the Province of Tyrol, has in recent years devoted herself intensively to the life and work of a grand master of the early Baroque, Johann Hieronymus (or Giovanni Girolamo) Kapsberger.
+In her comprehensive and insightful book *Giovanni Girolamo Kapsperger – Ein ziemlich extravaganter Mann* (Lucca 2020), she has published groundbreaking new findings regarding his biography and has also reevaluated the existing view of the work of this great lute virtuoso and composer.
+This exciting scholarly journey of discovery is not yet over: she continues to comb through the archives and keeps finding new documents.
+In the first part of the evening, she will discuss her research and give us a deeper understanding of Kapsberger’s personality.
+In the second part, an approximately one-hour concert, she will transport us, together with soprano Ulrike Hofbauer and lutenist Niels Pfeffer, into the musical world of the cosmopolitan master, who was born in Venice, attended school in Augsburg, and established himself in Rome.

-The life of the Carthusian monk and translator Heinrich Haller at the end of the Middle Ages
+On the Life of the Carthusian Monk and Translator Heinrich Haller in the Late Middle Ages

-Idea, concept and moderation Ilse Strauß and Franz Gratl
+Idea, concept, and moderation by Ilse Strauß and Franz Gratl

-Max Siller, Professor of Germanic Medieval Studies at the University of Innsbruck (retired), will present an overview of the person and work of the Carthusian monk Heinrich Haller, who lived in the Schnals Charterhouse in the Middle Ages.
-As a monk, he was not allowed to leave his cell, but his translations took him on imaginated pilgrimages and fantastic journeys to other worlds, both terrible and paradisiacal.
-There will also be music of the time, including music by Oswald von Wolkenstein and from the exciting Codex 457 of the Innsbruck University Library, which comes from the Carthusian monastery in Schnals.
+Max Siller, Professor Emeritus of Medieval German Studies at the University of Innsbruck, will present a comprehensive overview of the life and work of the Carthusian monk Heinrich Haller, who lived at the Schnals Charterhouse in the Middle Ages.
+As a monk, he was not allowed to leave his cell, but his translations took him on imagined pilgrimages and fantastical journeys to otherworldly realms—both terrifying and paradisiacal.
+The event will feature music from the period, including works by Oswald von Wolkenstein and selections from the fascinating Codex 457 of the University Library of Innsbruck, which originates from the Schnals Charterhouse.

 Tuba mirum.
-The trombone in classical and romantic music
+The Trombone in the Classical and Romantic Periods

-Idea, concept and moderation Ilse Strauß and Franz Gratl
+Idea, concept, and moderation by Ilse Strauß and Franz Gratl

-As a continuation of one of our last ConTakt events, in which trombonist and musicologist Bernhard Rainer and the Marini Consort Innsbruck shed light on the trombone in the Renaissance and Baroque periods, we are now looking at the instrument's continued existence in the Classical and Romantic periods.
-The trombone proved to be long-lived and versatile.
-We will once again immerse ourselves in exciting worlds of sound - led by renowned specialists.
+Following up on one of our recent ConTakt events, in which trombonist and musicologist Bernhard Rainer and the Marini Consort Innsbruck explored the trombone in the Renaissance and Baroque periods, we now turn to the instrument’s continued evolution in the Classical and Romantic eras.
+The trombone has proven to be enduring and versatile.
+We once again immerse ourselves in exciting worlds of sound—guided by renowned specialists.

-Tyrol has an extremely lively early music scene.
-A wide range of activities testify to the high level of local musicians and the intensive commitment of the organizers.
-The great acceptance by the public is proof of the special significance of this musical genre in the province.
-ConTakt sees itself as a platform for the early music scene in Tyrol and as an open forum for musicians, organizers and interested listeners.
-It offers a broad spectrum of different formats, ranging from discussions and lectures by musicians and instrument makers to discussion concerts and workshops with a didactic approach to presentations of instruments and collections.
-Ilse Strauß and Franz Gratl are responsible for the idea, concept and moderation.
-The event is sponsored by the Haus der Musik Innsbruck and Innsbruck Tourismus and supported and co-sponsored by the Tiroler Landesmuseen.
+Tyrol boasts an extremely vibrant early music scene.
+A wide range of activities attests to the high caliber of local musicians and the intense dedication of the organizers.
+The strong reception from audiences is proof of the special significance of this musical genre in the region.
+ConTakt serves as a platform for the early music scene in Tyrol and as an open forum for musicians, organizers, and interested listeners.
+It offers a broad spectrum of diverse formats, ranging from discussions and lectures by musicians and instrument makers to concert talks and workshops with an educational focus, as well as presentations of instruments and collections.
+Ilse Strauß and Franz Gratl are responsible for the idea, concept, and moderation; the event is sponsored by the Haus der Musik Innsbruck and Innsbruck Tourism, and is supported and co-sponsored by the Tyrolean State Museums.

-Rebellious songs: on 500 years of the Peasants' War
+Rebellious Songs: Marking 500 Years of the Peasants’ War

 Guests include Robert Rebitsch, historian at the University of Innsbruck

-Idea, concept and moderation Ilse Strauß and Franz Gratl
+Idea, concept, and moderation by Ilse Strauß and Franz Gratl

-This event focuses on the peasant uprisings that broke out in many places in the Holy Roman Empire 500 years ago and went down in history as the "Peasants' Wars".
-In his latest book "Rebellion 1525", Tyrolean historian Robert Rebitsch has taken an in-depth look at the subject of these uprisings and, in particular, how they took shape in Tyrol.
-He recounts the events and offers some reassessments and corrections of clichéd images, for example with regard to the Tyrolean peasant leader Michael Gaismair.
-This is accompanied by songs and chants from the early 16th century that reflect the social conflicts.
+This event focuses on the peasant uprisings that broke out in many places across the Holy Roman Empire 500 years ago and went down in history as the “Peasants’ Wars.”
+In his latest book, “Rebellion 1525,” Tyrolean historian Robert Rebitsch has thoroughly examined the subject of these uprisings and, above all, their manifestation in Tyrol.
+He recounts the events and offers new interpretations and corrections of clichéd images, for example regarding the Tyrolean peasant leader Michael Gaismair.
+The event will feature songs and chants from the early 16th century that reflect the social conflicts of the time.